SobbingSoprano/Marvel_Jeopardy-/README.md

 ### Final Jeopardy — Party-Game Features

 - **Per-player lock-in** — Each player locks in their answer individually (with their own button or the `Enter` key).
-Once locked, the input is hidden behind a green "🔒 LOCKED IN" banner so no one can peek or change it.
+Once locked, the input is hidden so no one can peek or change it.
 - **Answer censor** — On the shared local screen, each player's answer is typed into a password-style hidden field.
 A "Show/Hide" toggle lets that player verify their text without other players seeing it.
 - **Wager rule** — Everyone may wager up to the **highest score on the board** (not just their own score).
 This lets trailing players make a comeback bet equal to the leader's total.
-- **Auto-reveal** — A live status shows "X of Y locked in."
-Once every player is locked, answers and scores are revealed automatically.
+- **Auto-reveal** — Once every player is locked, answers and scores are revealed automatically.

 ---